 Mandatory reporting of a positive Rapid Antigen Test

-Should you receive a positive RAT, you will still need to inform your line manager and Clinical Worker Health as well as complete this form.
+Should you receive a positive RAT, you will still need to inform your line manager as well as complete this form.

 What do I do if I'm a confirmed positive COVID case?

 Information for staff who are a close contact of a confirmed case is available here.